carbon-language/carbon-lang/clang/examples/clang-interpreter/README.txt

  3. Invoking the Clang compiler to lex, parse, syntax check, and then generate LLVM code.

- 4. Use the LLVM interpreter functionality to execute the final module, with guidance on how to extend the demo with JIT execution.
+ 4. Use the LLVM JIT functionality to execute the final module.

 The implementation has many limitations and is not designed to be a full fledged C interpreter.
 It is designed to demonstrate a simple but functional use of the